METRIX IAP

 Evidence

-CREATIVEPLACEMENT-ANALYSIS-APEX.csv: 1,237 rows.
-COPYAGEGEMDER-ANALYSIS-APEX.csv: 587 rows.
+CREATIVEPLACEMENT-ANALYSIS-KOV.csv: 1,237 rows.
+COPYAGEGEMDER-ANALYSIS-KOV.csv: 587 rows.
 Date range: 2026-01-16 to 2026-03-19.
 Attribution: 7-day click.
 Zero external enrichment applied.
 All primary figures direct from Meta exports.

-Audit — APEX-C01 Control Classification
+Audit — DC02 Control Classification

 ✕